Act for the Development of Tourism

 The scope of business for the travel agency is as follows:

-1. Sales of land, sea or air transportation tickets under commission, or ticket purchase on customer’s behalf.
+1. Sale of land, sea, or air transportation tickets under commission, or ticket purchase on customer’s behalf.

 2. Application of visa for departure and entrance or travel papers under customer’s commission.

-3. Reception of tourists and arrangement of their travel itinerary, board and lodging, and transportation.
+3. Reception of tourists and arrangement of their travel itinerary, board and lodging, food, accommodation, and transportation.

 4. Designing travel packages and arranging tour guides or tour managers.